stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 20 Top-tier of leadership in the community; the head honcho.

-If a Community Bond is chosen during the creation of your Protagonist, it typically begins with a default rating of half the Protagonist’s Permanent Resources rating, rounded up (see **RESOURCES** on page 18).
+If a Community Bond is chosen during the creation of your Protagonist, it typically begins with a default rating of half the Protagonist’s Permanent Resources rating, rounded up (see [[#Detailed Description Resources]]).
 In a few cases, a Protagonist’s Archetype indicates that he or she has a Community Bond with a certain fixed rating – the final rating should be either that value or half the Permanent Resources rating, whichever is higher.

-This value can be optionally increased during the creation of your Protagonist by sacrificing one or more **BONUS SKILL POINT** picks (see page 27); the first skill pick sacrificed in this manner gives a bonus of +5 to the Community Bond’s rating; each subsequent sacrifice adds +2 (to a maximum of 20).
+This value can be optionally increased during the creation of your Protagonist by sacrificing one or more **BONUS SKILL POINT** picks (see [[#Detailed Description Bonus Skill Points]]); the first skill pick sacrificed in this manner gives a bonus of +5 to the Community Bond’s rating; each subsequent sacrifice adds +2 (to a maximum of 20).

 It is also possible to elect for your Protagonist to take a Community Bond with a rating of 1 (and suffer the social effects of being a pariah to fellow members) and receive one extra Bonus Skill Point Pick to use on purchasing skills later in the process.